 The Congress of Deputies in Spain voted to end the Spain Golden Visa program, which has allowed foreign investors to gain residency through investment in Spain.
 This vote marks a significant shift in the country’s immigration policy, with the proposal passing by 177 votes in favor and 170 against.
 After several months of intense legislative discussions, the decision to end the program was finalized.
-The Spain Golden Visa ended on 3 April 2025.
-Any applications submitted before the end date will be processed, and investors and family members who already obtained their Golden visas will remain unaffected.

 Launched in 2013, the Spanish Golden Visa program became one of the most popular Golden Visa programs in Europe.
-It offers benefits like visa-free travel in the Schengen Area, EU education and healthcare access, and family residency options.
+It offered benefits like visa-free travel in the Schengen Area, EU education and healthcare access, and family residency options.

-In this guide, you will learn about:
+In this guide about the Spain Golden Visa Ending 2025, you will learn about:

-⚠️ Spain Golden Visa Ending: April 2025 Update
+⚠️ Spain Golden Visa has Ended: April 2025 Update

 The Spain Golden Visa program ended on April 3, 2025, and is no longer accepting applications.